 “I promise I’ll never let you down.”

-Other Pre-Incident Indicators (from Gavin de Becker’s book, The Gift of Fear) (some of these happen without ill intent, but should still be considered serious warning signs):
+Some of these happen without ill intent, but must still be considered serious warning signs:

-The worst response when someone fails to accept “no” is to give ever-weakening refusals and then give in.
-Another common response is to negotiate (“I really appreciate your offer but let me try to do it on my own first”).
-Negotiations are about possibilities, and providing access to someone who makes you apprehensive is not a possibility you want to keep on the agenda.
+The worst response when someone fails to accept “no” is to give ever-weakening refusals, and then give in.
+Another common response is to negotiate (“I really appreciate your offer, but please let me try to do it on my own first”).
+Negotiations are about possibilities, and providing someone access who makes you apprehensive, is not a possibility you want to keep on the agenda.
 When someone becomes insistent on giving you help you don’t want, say loudly and in no uncertain terms: “I SAID NO.” It’s worked for me more than once.
 When you feel you may be in danger, forget being “nice.”

 Always remember this: